SeanZh30/Seanzh30.github.io/index.md

 ## Short Bio
+👋 Greatings! / 你好! / 안녕하세요! / こんにちは! / Hola! / Ciao! / Привет！

 📖 I am currently a first-year CS major master’s student at UIUC (2023-Now).

-I am a member of the Trustworthy and Regulatable AI Systems lab, working with Prof. Jiaqi Ma.
-Prior to this, I completed my Bachelor's degree in Statistics also at the UIUC.
-Additionally, I am a transfer student, having initially studied at XJTLU.
+🔬 I am a member of the Trustworthy and Regulatable AI Systems lab, working with Prof. Jiaqi Ma.

+🏫 Prior to this, I completed my Bachelor's degree in Statistics also at the UIUC.

+☕️ Additionally, I am a transfer student, having initially studied at XJTLU, which located in a beautiful city Suzhou.
 If you have any questions about the undergraduate transfer process, I would be happy to share my experience.

 ## Research Interests